christiaanb/SoOSiM/README.md

 fromDynamic ::
   Typeable a
   => Dynamic  -- ^ The dynamically-typed object
-  -> a        -- ^ A default value
-  -> a        -- ^ Returns: 'Just a', if the dynamically-typed object has the correct type (and 'a' is its value), or 'Nothing' otherwise.
+  -> Maybe a  -- ^ Returns: 'Just a', if the dynamically-typed object has the correct type (and 'a' is its value), or 'Nothing' otherwise.
 ```

 References